-Advantage students must submit a request to the Office of Campus Academic Services for permission to take more than one course a session.
+Advantage students must submit a request to their advisor for permission to take more than one course a session.
 To be considered for approval, the student must not have a full-time job and must have at least a 3.3 cumulative grade point average in the Advantage program.